 The form will be prefilled with existing Frames & Expectations tags.

-To include key learning, growth in learning, or next steps list click on the text to reveal an additional entry box.
+To include key learning, growth in learning, or next steps in learning, click on the text to reveal an additional entry box.

-Edsby enables teachers with an option to score an Analysis note with a performance indicator in the same way they can score individual Evidence items.
-As with Evidence items, the scoring is optional.
+Edsby enables teachers to have the option to score an Analysis note with a performance indicator in the same way they can score individual Evidence items.
+As with Evidence items, teachers can score each expectation individually, and scoring is optional.

 Analysis Note Text and Evidence in Report Cards

 Click the name of a student from the list.
-This brings up the student’s Perspective.
-Select Evidence of Learning from the menu.
+This brings up options to view the student’s Perspective through the Graph, Analyze, Assessments, Standards, Evidence of Learning, Attendance, or Previous Report Cards.

-This will show the teacher all items of Evidence a specific student has.
-Click the Analysis Note Text or piece of Evidence that will be added into the report card and drag it into the comment box of the selected student.
+Selecting Evidence of Learning will show the teacher all items of Evidence a specific student has.
+Click the Analysis Note Text or piece of Evidence that will be added to the report card and drag it into the comment box of the selected student.

-The Analysis Note has now been directly added to the report card.
+The Evidence has now been directly added to the report card.